rpicanco/ShopifyAdminAPICustomer/README.md

 ## Business Domain Design

-This section aims to understand the business domain, identifying their subdomains and defining the bounded context mapping using Domain-Driven Design practices.
-In addition, this section is where we gather the functional requirements and identify microservice boundaries that will be part of the solution.
+This section aims to understand the business domain, identifying the subdomains and defining the bounded context mapping using Domain-Driven Design practices.
+In addition, this section is where we register the functional requirements and identify microservice boundaries that will be part of the solution.
 <br><br>[Business Domain Design](business-domain-design/business-domain-design.md)

 ## Solution Design

-This section aims to define a solution based on the business domain design section result, creating deliverables that will give support for the solution architecture and development itself.
+This section aims to define a solution based on the business domain design section, creating deliverables that will give support for the solution architecture and development itself.
 <br><br>[Solution Design](solution-design/solution-design.md)

 ## Architecture